Martha Stewart Dishes on Her Entertaining Secrets

-1. Has it really been 30 years since Entertaining came out and changed everything?
+1. Has it really been almost 40 years since Entertaining came out and changed everything?

 I know.
 Time flies, doesn’t it?

-2. In Martha’s Entertaining, you chronicle a year of celebrations.
+3. In one of your books, Martha’s Entertaining , you chronicle a year of celebrations.
 Did you ever shout, “Hey, all you people, get out of my house!”?

 Not once.
 It makes me happy.
 There was a stretch with five amazing parties in one week.
 That’s fun for me.